-A parent or eligible student who wishes to inspect the student's records should submit a written request to the records custodian identifying the records he or she wishes to inspect.
+A parent or eligible student who wants to inspect the student's records should submit a written request to the records custodian identifying the records he or she wishes to inspect.
 Records may be inspected by a parent or eligible student during regular school hours.
 The records custodian or designee will respond to reasonable requests for explanation and interpretation of the records.

 A parent or eligible student who provides a written request and pays copying costs of ten cents per page may obtain copies.
 If circumstances prevent inspection during regular school hours and the student qualifies for free or reduced-price meals, the district will either provide a copy of the records requested or make other arrangements for the parent or student to review these records.

-The address of the superintendent's and the principles office is 9755 FM 50 Mumford TX 77807.
+You may contact the custodian of records for currently enrolled students and students who have withdrawn or graduated at: 9755 FM 50 Mumford TX 77807.
 A parent (or eligible student) may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 A request to correct a student's record should be submitted to the appropriate records custodian.
 The request must clearly identify the part of the record that should be corrected and include an explanation of how the information in the record is inaccurate.
 If the district denies the request to amend the records, the parent or eligible student has the right to request a hearing.
 If the records are not amended as a result of the hearing, the parent or eligible student has 30 school days to exercise the right to place a statement commenting on the information in the student's record.

 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the general complaint process found in policy FNG(LOCAL).
-A grade issued by a classroom teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
+A grade issued by a classroom teacher can be changed only if, the board of trustees, determines that the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
 See Finality of Grades at FNG(LEGAL).
 The district's policy regarding student records found at policy FL is available from the superintendent's office or www.mumford.k12.tx.us.
-The parent's or eligible student's right of access to and copies of student records do not extend to all records.
-Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available to the parents or student.
+Note: The parent's or eligible student's right of access to and copies of student records do not extend to all records.
+Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available.